 Sweet potato fries with roasted red pepper aoli may be my favorite restaurant appetizer ever, but this home version is healthier than anything you can find in a restaurant.
 The sweet potatoes are tossed with a little olive oil and baked, not fried.
 If you want to make them without any added oil at all, toss them in two beaten egg whites instead.
 Or keep it vegan by using olive oil.
 I’ve included nutritional information so you can compare the two methods.
 The egg white version adds a little protein and saves about 30 calories per serving.

 Honestly I like the olive oil version a little better, though both are good.
-And if you are dipping the fries in my silken-tofu-based red pepper aoli, either version will be be fantastic.
+Best of all is adding both olive oil and egg white.
+If you are dipping the fries in my silken-tofu-based red pepper aoli or chipotle dip, either version will be be fantastic.

 There are a few hints to make this recipe easier.
 Use a sharp chef’s knife.
 If you are using small sweet potatoes, cut them in half and then cross-cut each half into thin fries.
 If you are using larger sweet potatoes, cut them in half and then cut each half into slabs thin enough for fries.
 I don’t stack the slabs before cross-cutting them, that makes the task too difficult for me.
 I just cut each slab into thin fries.